 About banana freckle

-Banana freckle was detected in the Top End of the Northern Territory (NT) in 2013, and a campaign to eradicate it is under way.
+Banana freckle was detected in the Top End of the Northern Territory (NT) in 2013, and a campaign to eradicate it is well under way.

 Eradicating banana freckle